Cardinals come back from a two goal deficit to beat Kent State 3-2 in overtime

 Louisville Women's Soccer v Ole Miss - Opening Night of Lynn Stadium

-In her 12 seasons, Karen Ferguson-Dayes has taken a soccer program at the University of Louisville and molded it into a team that has finished near the top of the BIG EAST and advanced to the NCAA Tournament three times in the last six seasons.
+In her 13 seasons, Karen Ferguson-Dayes has taken a soccer program at the University of Louisville and molded it into a team that has finished near the top of the conference and advanced to the NCAA Tournament three times in the last seven seasons.
 The winningest coach in Cardinal history, she has improved the team's record nearly every season she has been at the helm and rewritten the record books.

-During her tenure, Ferguson-Dayes has guided the Cardinals to not only their first NCAA Tournament berth, but consecutive trips to the dance.
+During her tenure, Ferguson-Dayes has guided the Cardinals to not only their first NCAA Tournament berth, but multiple trips to the dance.
 A season after leading Louisville to its best season in school history with a school record 14 wins, a first ever BIG EAST National Division title and its first ever NCAA Sweet 16 appearance in 2011, Ferguson-Dayes led the Cardinals double-digit wins for the third straight season and the seventh time in nine years.